 When thinking about air pollution, what typically comes to mind?
 Maybe you think about bumper-to-bumper interstate traffic — or perhaps industrial smokestacks puffing toxins into the air.
 While you wouldn’t be wrong for thinking these things, you may want to take a step back to consider the air quality inside your home (Leung, 2015).

-According to the U.S. Environmental Protection Agency (EPA), the concentrations of some indoor pollutants are often up to two to five times higher than typical outdoor air.
+According to the U.S. Environmental Protection Agency (EPA), the concentrations of some indoor pollutants are often up to two to five times higherOpens in a new tab. than typical outdoor air.
 It’s concerning from a public health standpoint since Americans spend around 90 percent of their time indoors.

 Fortunately, you can take steps to improve your air quality for a healthier home — such as steering clear of household products that emit harmful VOCs.
 But what are VOCs, and what can we actually do about them?